nat-vertex/vba_ex/README.md

 - allows to create links from main test plan sheet to steps sheets and vice versa (from steps sheets to a certain cell of plan)

 Procedure Address
-An excample of how to use regexp
+- an excample of how to use regexp